 Most cats are neatniks and spend up to 50 percent of their awake time indulging in some form of cat grooming.
 However, grooming is learned by copy-cat behavior during kittenhood.
-So if the mom-cat is a slob, chances are Junior may get a bit dingy and careless about his appearance.
-Kittens learn to lick themselves by two weeks of age and are washing by the time they're weaned.
+Kittens learn to lick themselves at a very young age and are self-bathing by the time they're weaned.

 Understanding Why Cats Groom

-Grooming does more than keeping the cat looking good.
-It maintains healthy skin by stimulating the production of sebum, an oily secretion produced by sebaceous glands at the base of each hair.
-Licking spreads sebum over the hair coat to lubricate and waterproof the fur and make it shine.
+Grooming does more than keep the cat looking good.
+This activity maintains healthy skin by stimulating the production of sebum, an oily secretion produced by sebaceous glands at the base of each hair.
+Licking spreads sebum over the hair coat to lubricate and protect the fur and make it shine.
 It also removes loose hair and prevents mats, and removes dirt and parasites like fleas.

-Grooming is a barometer of feline health.
-An unthrifty appearance can signal illness in a cat, and those older kitties with arthritis may be unable to pretzel themselves enough to stay pristine.
-The emotional or physical illness may trigger excessive grooming behavior such as licking a specific area bald, either because of pain or anxiety.If your elderly or sick kitty is not grooming regularly, gently brushing its coat may help it to feel a bit better as well as preventing painful matted fur.
+Grooming is also a barometer for feline health.
+An unthrifty appearance can signal illness in a cat, and older cats with arthritis or obese cats may be unable to pretzel themselves enough to stay pristine.
+Emotional or physical illnesses may also trigger excessive grooming behavior such as licking a specific area bald, either because of pain or anxiety.If your elderly or sick kitty is not grooming regularly, gently brushing its coat may help it to feel a bit better as well as preventing painful matted fur.
 If there are already large knots, it is best to have a professional assist you in removing them to avoid any injuries to the cat's skin.

 How Cats Groom

-Every cat has her own grooming ritual, but most begin with the licking of the mouth, chin, and whiskers first.
-That's followed by each shoulder and foreleg.
+Every cat has her own grooming ritual.
+Some lick the chin, and whiskers first, followed by each shoulder and foreleg.
 She'll then wash both flanks and hind legs, the genitals, and then her tail from tip to end.
 Not all cats groom from head to tail in one sitting however, and may break up these sessions throughout the day.

-Kitty uses a dampened forepaw to scrub face, head, and ears and redampens her paw by licking after every few swipes.
+A cat uses a dampened forepaw to scrub face, head, and ears and re-dampens her paw by licking after every few swipes.
 She'll switch paws depending on which side she's washing.

-Next, she'll scratch with rear claws to clean and groom the neck and ears.
-She nibbles on rear claws to keep them groomed, and both nibbles and claws object to file front claws into shape.
+Next, she may scratch with rear claws to clean and groom the neck and ears.
+She nibbles on the rear claws to keep them groomed, and both nibbles and claws an object to file her front claws into shape.

 Mutual grooming expresses the friendly relationship between cats.
-It also helps kitties get grooming attention to hard-to-reach areas of the body, usually the head and neck regions.
+It also helps cats get grooming attention to hard-to-reach areas of the body, usually the back of the head and neck regions.

 For example, a cat faced with an aggressive animal may (instead of running) suddenly begin frantically grooming.
-Or perhaps your cat misjudges a leap and falls on her furry fanny - and then begins to furiously groom as though embarrassed.
+Or perhaps your cat misjudges a leap and falls and then begins to furiously groom as though embarrassed.
 In this case, grooming serves as a self-calming (kitty massage) mechanism.

 Animal behaviorists believe self-grooming as a displacement behavior helps the cat deal with conflict.
-Perhaps the touch-sensation has a direct effect on the brain chemistry or neurologic impulses that make the distressed cat feel better.
-In other words, self-grooming may be self-medicating with a feline form of Prozac.
+Perhaps the touch-sensation has a direct effect on brain chemistry or neurologic impulses that make the distressed cat feel better.
+In other words, self-grooming may be self-soothing.
 Or maybe it's just an unconscious way for the cat to distract herself, the way some people bite their nails to relieve tension.

 Some displacement grooming is perfectly normal for cats.
-But if Kitty becomes obsessive about grooming so that it interferes with other normal behavior or interaction, or causes physical harm (hair loss or skin injury, for example), seek a veterinarian's advice.
+But if your cat becomes obsessive about grooming so that it interferes with other normal behavior or causes physical harm (hair loss or skin injury, for example), seek a veterinarian's advice.